 - Anyone who is pregnant AND has heart disease

 - Anyone who has a condition which makes them more likely to pick up infections such as sickle cell anaemia or those on high doses of steroids

-- Those who are 70 years old and over who have a pre-existing medical condition
+- Those who are 70 years old and over

 - Those with lung conditions such as asthma and bronchitis